orbisgis/h2gis/README.md

 The H2GIS team utilizes open source software.
 Specifically, we would like to thank  :

-* Thomas Mueller and Noel Grandin from [H2 database community] (http://www.h2database.com),
+* Thomas Mueller and Noel Grandin from the [H2 database community] (http://www.h2database.com)
-* Martin Davis from [JTS community] (http://tsusiatsoftware.net/jts/main.html),
+* Martin Davis from the [JTS community] (http://tsusiatsoftware.net/jts/main.html)